This began as a series of articles.

 It is now going to be a book.

 I’ve had so much feedback, so many questions, and each led to more articles and ideas…so I’m going to combine the above into a combination of Introduction and Prologue as the Foundation for a book that will look at THE SIMPLICITY OF THE GOSPEL as applied to everyday life.
 I will look at subjects, topics that confront us DAILY…whether one realises it or not.
-I will keep it simple in that I will do a side-by-side comparison (such as “Love and Holiness as taught in The Bible”), each will have their own chapter, each build upon and supplement the others; and there will be practical ways for applying them to our lives daily; and, lastly, there will be examples of How they’ve been altered or abandoned altogether WITH the ensuing results thereof.
+I will keep it simple, and there will be practical ways for applying the Truth to our lives daily; and, lastly, there will be examples of how it’s been altered or abandoned altogether WITH the ensuing results thereof.

 This is NOT PC.
 NOR do I want it to be.